Skip to main content Skip to footer

 1. Define the purpose of the map

-To choose the most appropriate type of stakeholder map, consider what you need to get out of this process.
+To choose the most appropriate type of stakeholder map, consider what you need to gain from this process.
 For example:

-• If you need to increase stakeholder visibility, choose a sociogram.
+• If you need to improve stakeholder visibility, choose a sociogram

-• If you need to get a stalled project back on track, force field analysis could be a good shout.
+• If you need to get a stalled project back on track, force field analysis may be useful

-• If you need to understand stakeholder dependencies, try using a network diagram.
+• If you need to understand stakeholder dependencies, use a network diagram

-• If you need to improve stakeholder communication and engagement, the power-interest grid is a valuable tool.
+• If you need to improve stakeholder engagement and communication, start with a power-interest grid

 2. Identify your stakeholders